 Sometimes you just can't find exactly what you want.
 Sometimes we have to "settle" but if you only need a small amount for a project then why not create a fabric to suit your needs?

 The last couple of years I have entered a piece into the "Wee" Quilt Challenge.
 This challenge requires the use of plaids in the making of your miniature creation.
 Most often I want several very small pieces and either don't want to purchase a lot of plaids or find it difficult to get the plaid in the colour I want along with the scale necessary to be effective so I have enlisted the aid of my computer and inexpensive ink jet printer.
-The plaid used for the "hills" and the thistle in the piece shown above were created on my computer.
+The plaid used for the "hills" and the thistle in

 First I spend a little time "creating" the plaid I want, this usually involves scanning or photographing a plaid and then manipulating it on the computer.
 Change the size, colour and value to get exactly what you are looking for